Public Interest Disclosure Scheme

 How will a PID be managed?

-Under the PID Act, the Department of Industry (the department) is responsible for the procedure for facilitating and dealing with public interest disclosure for the department’s portfolio agencies, including Geoscience Australia.
+Under the PID Act, the Department of Industry and Science (the department) is responsible for the procedure for facilitating and dealing with public interest disclosure for the department's portfolio agencies, including Geoscience Australia.
 The Secretary of the department has established a PID Procedure which outlines the way in which the PID scheme will operate within the Agency.
-The PID Procedure replaces the Agency’s Whistleblowing (Public Interest) Policy Statement.
+The PID Procedure replaces the Agency's Whistleblowing (Public Interest) Policy Statement.

 Individuals who suspect wrongdoing should refer to the PID Procedure for further information regarding the PID scheme, what wrongdoing can be the subject of a PID, what action they may take in relation to the suspected wrongdoing, how PIDs will be dealt with by the agency and the protections available to them.
 Further information can also be obtained from the office of the Commonwealth Ombudsman which oversees the PID Act and provides specific guidance to public officials thinking about making a PID.